 Therapists are all talking about ACT (Acceptance and Commitment Therapy).
-ACT is a ‘third wave’ behaviour therapy approach with a supposedly ‘expanded perspective on how to guide clients to skilfully self-regulate emotional distress and conflicting states of mind’, or at least, that is what all the literature suggests this new so called approach to same age old problematic experiences therapists encounter when treating their patients.
+ACT is a ‘third wave’ behaviour therapy approach with a supposedly ‘expanded perspective on how to guide clients to skilfully self-regulate emotional distress and conflicting states of mind’, or at least, that is what all the literature suggests for this new so-called approach to the same age-old problematic experiences therapists encounter when treating their patients.

-When all of these targeted modalities are mobilised in the course of psychotherapy, patients supposedly become more flexible in their interpersonal kinship networks, and other interactions in their professional work and personal lives.
+When all of these targeted modalities are mobilised in the course of psychotherapy, patients supposedly become more flexible in their interpersonal kinship networks and other interactions in their professional work and personal lives.

 ACT theoretical underpinnings go a layer deeper.
 The literature suggests this algorithm for conducting therapy will yield further patient insight into their own personal set of values, developing a stronger commitment to positive action and behaviour.
 This chain reaction yields, what ACT terms, the behavioural and cognitive activation which contributes to the success of patients experiencing therapeutic gains in the course of their treatment.

 The framework of ACT builds upon basic mindfulness.
 While I doubt many therapists would minimise the importance of patients understanding basic mindfulness or even a nuanced deep and complex awareness of self-awareness tools, the use and validity of research confirming this existing modality is already widely accepted and utilised across the board by therapists in mental health.

 So, if this technique is so delicate and difficult to apply in practice, why incorporate it into this already complex and overly technical so-called ACT paradigm.
-I am assuming, much of this has to due with the assumption that ACT-trained therapists will go through rigorous trainings, and attend every webinar possible throughout their careers and tenure or practising ACT.
+I am assuming much of this has to do with the assumption that ACT-trained therapists will go through rigorous training and attend every webinar possible throughout their careers and tenure or practising ACT.

-The final two underpinnings, are in my opinion, the basic skills taught in social work 101.
+The final two underpinnings are in my opinion, the basic skills taught in social work 101.
 Maybe I am missing something here?
 Or, just maybe, contextualising the self in more meaningful and meaning-laden terms is what we are already doing as therapists.
-So many of these so called new and exciting modalities we chit-chat about at the water cooler and gloat about to our colleagues should already be in our tool kit for practising psychotherapy.
+So many of these so-called new and exciting modalities we chit-chat about at the water cooler and gloat about to our colleagues should already be in our tool kit for practising psychotherapy.

-I get it, we all do it, and want to talk about our skills in broad colourful strokes of positive regard, but we therapists should also be a little more humble, and learn our craft from the moment we commit to the helping process.
-Instead, we blame our shortcomings and inability to successfully treat our patients on our incomplete education of new terminology and the next, ‘in’ therapy.
+I get it, we all do it and want to talk about our skills in broad colourful strokes of positive regard, but we therapists should also be a little more humble, and learn our craft from the moment we commit to the helping process.
+Instead, we blame our shortcomings and inability to successfully treat our patients on our incomplete education of new terminology and the next ‘in’ therapy.